Strangemother/project-conceptnet-graphing/readme.md

 the connecting sockets.
 It's easy enough to serve it all from localhost or 127.0.0.1 The socket server should host the same address as the client file.

-Andhoo - I host another server for the client file:
+Anyhoo - I host another server for the client file:

     $> server/ > python -m http.server
     127.0.0.1:8000